 An excellent conclusion to Paul Taylor's brief stop over in Hull January 21 - 26 2017, with a gig at Hulljazz celebrating 'Jazz in Hull: People & Places'.
-Peter Elsdon on piano with Alan Drever-Smith on drums, joined for a few numbers by Matthew Smith (sax), Gary Hammond (percussion) and the legend that is John 'Blind Lemon' Holborn (clarinet).
+Peter Elsdon on piano, John Marley on bass with Alan Drever-Smith on drums, joined for a few numbers by Matthew Smith (sax), Gary Hammond (percussion) and the legend that is John 'Blind Lemon' Holborn (clarinet).
 Over the previous few days Paul had also performed a sellout gig with 'Swinging at the Cotton Club' at Hull Truck Theatre, and gained a respectable audience for a 'trombone poetry' evening at Ground Gallery with John Robinson, Phil Codd, Graham Beck, Rick Gammon and Dave Ellis.
 On Tuesday he led a boisterous jazz jam at Pave Cafe bar with Rob Law (keys), George Beastall (bass) and Alan Drever-Smith (drums).

 John Robinson writes: 'Great to have the opportunity to work on stage with Paul Taylor at last and to declaim the first 113 lines of Other Ranks with an improvised free jazz backing from Paul, Dave Ellis, Phil Codd and Graham Beck...Wow!
 Thanks to the Shellshocked Proletarian Orchestra...Double Wow!!
 A preview world premiere.
 Delighted to have Phil joining the Other Ranks team.